renesas/ra-fsp-examples/example_projects/rssk_ra6t1/cpp/cpp_rssk_ra6t1_ep/readme.txt

 	In order to switch the scan mode, change the 'Mode' field of ADC Driver in the RA configurator to Single Scan.

 *Note: EK-RA2A1, EK-RA2E1, EK-RA2E2, EK-RA2L1 and EK-RA4M1 support only Single Scan mode.
+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x1ffe08bc
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).